andrewCluey/playbooks/README.md

 # Readme
-This repository contains Ansible Playbooks and related content that can be re-used for configuration of various Windows & Vmware infrastructure.
+This repository contains Ansible Playbooks and related content that can be re-used for configuration of Windows & VMware infrastructure.

 While this Readme contains some high level information on how the playbooks can be used, the key information on what a Playbook does can be found in the comments of the playbook itself.